High-calorie plant-based food does exist – and it goes beyond oil, sugar, and avocados.

 105 calories, 1 banana

 Easiest fast-food ever.
-Just peel and eat.
+Just peel the banana and eat.
 They also go perfectly with peanut butter.

 105 calories, ½ cup (cooked)